Chiara La Porta

 Chiara La Porta (born 7 June 1991) is an Italian politician of Brothers of Italy who was elected as a member of the Chamber of Deputies in 2022.
 She has served as vice president of National Youth since 2017.
 In the 2025 Tuscan regional election, she ran for the Regional Council representing the Prato constituency.
-La Porta was elected with 7,963 votes and resigned from her seat in Parliament.
+La Porta was elected with 7,963 votes and resigned from her seat in Parliament, being replaced by Irene Gori.